Ohio lawmakers to discuss the Fair School Funding Plan, but what is it? - NewsBreak

 COLUMBUS, Ohio ( WCMH ) – As Ohio’s operating budget works through the many rooms of the Ohio Statehouse, one area of funding is on the minds of lawmakers, teachers and citizens alike: primary and secondary education.

 At the center of the discussion is the Fair School Funding Plan, developed by former Ohio House speaker Bob Cupp (R-Lima) and former Rep. John Patterson (D-Jefferson).
-Oft-referred to as the Cupp-Patterson plan, it aims to redress the state’s multiply ruled unconstitutional way of allocating funds to school districts.Columbus officer charged in 2020 protests sues investigator, city
+Oft-referred to as the Cupp-Patterson plan, it aims to redress the state’s multiply ruled unconstitutional way of allocating funds to school districts.Home-schooling regulations at a crossroads in Ohio legislature

 The largest issue in funding highlighted by both lawmakers and courts is the calculated base cost, which is a per-student calculation of what is needed to provide an “average child” with a high-quality education.